lkgbeda/BCB456_Final_Project/Author (s)- YEAR.md

 Summary of how results compare to the original findings
 -	Tables/figures successfully reproduced
 -	Any difference found
--	Possible reason of discrepancies
+-	Possible reason of discrepancies (We had similar DEGs at day 3 and 4 as that reported in the paper, using their FPKM values from the supplementary file, showed 0 DEGs at day 0, while they reported 762DEGs.
+The source of this inconsistency is unclear.
 ## Conclusion
 -	Similar DEG pattern were observed on day 3 and day 4, but not on day 0.
--	Key genes, especially those involved in chemotaxis, quorum sensing, and flagellar assembly, were consistently downregulated in Agrobacterium exposed to tea.
+-	Key genes, especially those involved in chemotaxis, quorum sensing, and flagellar assembly, were consistently downregulated in _Agrobacterium_ exposed to tea.
 -	The original paper could be strengthened by analyzing regulatory changes between time points to better understand dynamic gene expression over the infection timeline
 -	Time course analysis
 -	Paper didn’t provide read me file and code for reproducibility